pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_access-manager.md

 # Access Manager v3 API for Ruby SDK

-Access Manager v3 issues time-limited tokens with embedded permissions for PubNub resources.
-Tokens can:
+Access Manager grants time-limited tokens with embedded permissions to PubNub resources:
-- Limit access duration (ttl).
+- Time-bound (ttl)
-- Target specific resources by name or RegEx pattern.
+- Resource lists or RegEx patterns
-- Carry mixed permissions in one request.
+- Mixed permission levels in one request
-- Be bound to a single authorized_user_id (UUID/userId).
+- Restrictable to a single authorized_user_id (UUID)

-Requires:
-- Access Manager add-on enabled in Admin Portal.
-- Server-side use with Secret Key for granting.

 User ID / UUID
-- UUID in APIs equals the userId you set during initialization.
+- User ID is also referred to as UUID/uuid in some APIs and responses and holds the value of userId set during initialization.

-Resources and permissions
-- Channels: read, write, get, manage, update, join, delete
-- Channel groups: read, manage
-- UUIDs: get, update, delete
-- Spaces: read, write, get, manage, update, join, delete
-- Users: get, update, delete

-TTL
-- Required; minutes, 1–43,200 (30 days); no default.

-RegEx permissions
-- Use Pubnub::Permissions.pat to assign permissions by pattern.

-Authorized UUID
-- Set authorized_user_id to bind the token to one client UUID.

 ## Grant token

+Requires:
-Requires Access Manager add-on and Secret Key.
+- Access Manager add-on enabled on the keyset (Admin Portal).

-Generates a token with ttl, authorized_user_id, and permissions for channels, channel_groups, and uuids.
+- Initialization with a Secret Key.

+Grants token permissions for:
+- channels
+- channel_groups
+- uuids (users' object metadata)

+Resource permissions:
+- channel: read, write, get, manage, update, join, delete
+- channel_group: read, manage
+- uuid: get, update, delete

+Token scope:
+- Only the authorized_user_id (if set) can use the token; invalid/unauthorized use returns HTTP 403.
+- ttl is required (1–43,200 minutes).

-### Method(s)
+Method(s)
 ```
 `1grant_token(
 2  ttl: ttl,